jangler/oracles-randomizer/README.md

 Other small changes have been made for convenience, to simplify randomization logic, or to prevent softlocks.
 The most notable are:

-- The intro sequence and pirate cutscene are removed.
+- The intro sequence and pirate cutscene are removed, and the Maku Seed cutscenes are abbreviated.
-- Mystical seeds grow in all seasons.
-- Seeds can be collected if the player has either a slingshot or the satchel.
+- Mystical seeds grow in all seasons, and can be collected with a slingshot as well as a satchel.
-- The cliff between Eastern Suburbs and Sunken City is blocked except in spring.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.
 - Fool's ore is randomized (the Strange Brothers trade you nothing for your feather).
-- The diving spot at the south end of Sunken City is removed.
-- **Holding start while closing the map screen outdoors warps to the seed tree in Horon Village.** This also sets your save/respawn point to that screen.
+- **Holding start while closing the map screen outdoors (in the overworld or in Subrosia) warps to the seed tree in Horon Village.** This also sets your save/respawn point to that screen.
 Tree warping has a one-hour cooldown unless the `-freewarp` flag is specified.
 Tree warp is not supported as a "feature" and has no warranty, so consider possible consequences before using it.

 ## FAQ

 **Q: Do I have to do HSS skip or Poe skip?**

-A: No, but you can if you want to, and the randomizer accounts for those and other sequence breaks.
-Though depending on the seed, you might be expected to do any number of tricky things the vanilla game wouldn't expect of you.
+A: No, but you can if you want to.
+Poe skip is safe to do, but be careful using your small keys if you skip any by doing HSS skip.
+Barring these tricks and some other especially difficult maneuvers, you might be required to do any number of tricky things that the vanilla game wouldn't expect of you.

 **Q: I'm softlocked.
 Now what do I do?**